Campaign of the Month: October 2017

 What This Guide is Not

-This is not a replacement for the existing New Player’s guide, general familiarization with the wiki, with the rule systems.
-At its core, success in Blood and Bourbon is dependent on an array of factors, but perhaps none so much as knowledge.
+This is not a replacement for the existing Player FAQ guide, general familiarization with the wiki, with the rule systems.
+At its core, success in Blood & Bourbon is dependent on an array of factors, but perhaps none so much as knowledge.

 What This Guide Is